jeevanpillay/funds/README.md

 ```

 ## Essential knowledge to understand how some service works
-* Provably Fair
-  * The application is built around this concept of provably fair games, whereby, users are able to prove that the integrity of the game has not been compromised
   * This is achieved through the management of serverSeed and hostServer, whereby the serverSeed is created at project inception
     * We can arbritarily generate a list of N serverSeeds through a seeding event
     * N must be large as 1e7 when in production